cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 about: Create a checklist of tasks for a project to complete the onboarding process
 title: "[SANDBOX PROJECT ONBOARDING] project"
 labels: project onboarding, sandbox
-assignees: caniszczyk, amye, idvoretskyi, jeefy, krook
+assignees: caniszczyk, amye, idvoretskyi, jeefy, krook, Cmierly
 ---

 Welcome to CNCF Project Onboarding!